 The Vestibular system is positioned within the inner ear and it is responsible for our sense of balance and coordination.

 There are a notable number of specially developed sensory integration programs for autism disorders that focus on therapy using various techniques types of swinging.
-Hanging upside down, rocking movement, and spinning– all these swinging activities stimulate the vestibular system and can be supported by a hanging chair.
+Hanging upside down, rocking movement, and spinning– all these swinging activities stimulate the vestibular system, and a hanging chair can support them.

 Setting up a hanging chair for kids inside your home is simple and inexpensive.
 So why not to put one in the child’s room, playroom or living room for a retreat or a therapy corner for an autistic child?

 A hammock chair, hanging nest or an indoor swing are all relatively low-priced, easy to find and do not take up a lot of space.